-Now that we know why LinkedIn has so much potential for independent coaches, let’s look at how you can step it up and optimize your LinkedIn profile to generate high quality leads:
+Now that we know why LinkedIn for coaches has so much potential, let’s look at how you can step it up and optimize your LinkedIn profile to generate high quality leads.

 Another interesting insight comes from Natasha Vilaseca, a LinkedIn Consultant who helps business owners and coaches implement effective LinkedIn strategies.
 Her method for an optimal LinkedIn headline takes it a step further from the functional headline and is a mix of three vital components:

 Her own headline for instance says: LinkedIn Consultant — I help Coaches, Consultants & Agency Owners Generate Leads Using LinkedIn.

 Essentially your headline should be a modified one-sentence elevator pitch that is keyword-heavy for you to turn up when people are searching for your service in LinkedIn.

 Pro Tip: Greg Cooper suggests there’s another opportunity beyond optimizing your headline and this is to put another image (banner) – a great place to reinforce your brand.

 There are two ways you can leverage LinkedIn groups, according to Shore.
 One is to be part of groups comprising other coaches to open partnering and networking opportunities.
 The other is to join groups that are centred around the specific pain points of your ideal clients, such as business strategy or business management, and engage actively by providing value with your content and comments.
 According to John Hawkins the key is: “Don’t go into groups or comment on articles or status updates to promote yourself.
 People can smell a self-promoting sales pitch a mile away.
 Instead, add value and share your unique insights by responding to questions thoughtfully.
 Pick and choose your comments and conversations wisely, and engage with the types of people you’d ideally love to turn into your coaching or consulting clients.”